What Inspires My Writing and Speaking

 The audience list is pretty eclectic, including business and non-profit leaders, health care professionals, recovering communities,

-grief and loss groups, enterprising women’s groups, and more.
+grief and loss groups, enterprising women’s groups, and hospice care professionals.
 Topics highlight everything from inspiration and motivation to humor and healing of memories.
 For example:

 Hazelden Betty Ford Foundation Renewal Center